fpjohnston/TECO-64/doc/glossary.md

 **Secondary output stream**

 A term used by TECO-11 to refer to an auxiliary output "channel" that was formed by use of the EA command.
-See Section 5.1.4 for details.

 **Scope editing mode**